 A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

-A quadratic equation is an equation that can be written as:
+A quadratic equation is an function that can be written as: ax2

 =0, and the equation becomes 0+bx+c=0, or bx+c=0.
 The equation bx+c=0 is a linear equation, and not a quadratic equation.

-We hope you find this quadratic equation calculator useful.
+We hope you find this quadratic equation solver useful.
 We encourage you to plug in different values for a, b, and c.
 But we totally understand if you just want to use it to find the answers you're looking for.
-Thank you for your interest in Quadratic-Equation-Calculator.com.
+Thank you for using Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.